 The following is a minimum estimate of costs for an academic year (fall and spring only) at West Hills Community College.
-Remember that this is a minimum estimate and some students may need to play for additional costs.
+Payment for all fees, including tuition, on campus room and board (Residence Hall Fees) is due upon registration.
 These estimates cover 24 units of instruction only.
 These figures are only estimates.

 *These totals vary according to what accommodations the student elects, costs of books and the amount each student requires for living expenses.
 Tuition and fees are subject to change.